 4. Green Tea Extract: The Best Home Remedy for Sensitive Skin

-This is probably the best home remedy for acne if you have sensitive or dry skin.
-Green tea is a very soothing ingredient with excellent anti-inflammatory properties.
-Drinking green tea can help reduce inflammation in general, but it provides the most benefits for acne when it’s applied directly to the skin.
+This is probably one of the best ways to treat acne at home if you have sensitive or dry skin.
+Green tea ☕ is a very soothing ingredient, with excellent anti-inflammatory properties.
+Drinking it can help reduce inflammation in general, but it provides the most benefits for acne when it’s applied directly to the skin.
 There are a couple of ways you can do this.

-One of the most creative DIY green tea solutions we’ve seen is green tea ice cubes.
-These are great as a spot treatment for highly inflamed or painful acne, since ice and green tea both reduce inflammation and numb pain.
-But green tea can be more than a spot treatment too.
-We recommend mixing it with honey, tea tree oil, aloe vera, or other good home remedies for acne to make a green tea face mask.
+Green tea ice cubes are great as a spot treatment for highly inflamed or painful acne, since ice and this tea both reduce inflammation and numb pain.
+We also recommend mixing it with honey, tea tree oil, aloe vera, etc., to make a face mask.
 You can also use green tea for acne through Exposed Skin Care products.
-Many of our products include green tea extract, like our Clear Pore Serum, because we understand the importance of protecting the skin throughout acne treatment.
+Many of our products include green tea extract 🍃, like our Clear Pore Serum, because we understand the importance of protecting the skin.

-Despite all these warnings, lemon juice is one of the most effective home remedies for acne, especially if you primarily have blackheads or whiteheads.
-It exfoliates the skin, meaning it can help remove dead skin cells and excess oil that could be clogging pores.
+Despite these warnings, lemon juice remains one of the most effective home remedies, especially if you primarily have blackheads or whiteheads.
+It exfoliates the skin effectively, meaning it can help remove dead skin cells and excess oil that could be clogging pores.

-This is a very popular home remedy on the internet, but unfortunately, there’s no science to suggest it actually works If anything, there’s proof that it makes acne even worse.
-The most common explanation for why apple cider vinegar works is that its acidity helps exfoliate the skin.
-But the truth is, apple cider vinegar is too acidic.
-Although excess oil can cause acne, we still need a thin layer of oil to protect our skin from irritants, and apple cider vinegar can easily strip the skin of all oil, leaving it irritated and exposed.
+This is a popular home remedy on the Internet, but unfortunately, there’s no science to suggest it actually works.
+If anything, there’s proof that it makes acne even worse.
+The most common explanation for this vinegar’s efficacy is that its acidity helps exfoliate the skin.
+But the truth is, it is too acidic.
+Although excess oil can cause acne, we still need a thin layer of oil to protect our skin from irritants, and the vinegar can easily strip the skin of all oil, leaving it irritated and exposed.

-Some people believe apple cider vinegar really works because it stings and burns, but that’s a common myth.
-Stinging and burning are clear signals from your skin that say it’s being damaged, and that never helps improve acne.
-Left on the skin too long, it can even cause chemical burns.
-Definitely one to avoid.
+Some people believe this treatment really works because it stings and burns, but that’s a common myth.
+Stinging and burning are clear signals from your skin that it’s being damaged, and that never helps improve acne.
+Left on the skin too long, it can even cause chemical burns ⚠️.
+This is definitely one to avoid.

-Baking soda has the opposite problem from apple cider vinegar: instead of being too acidic, it’s too basic.
-Everything has a pH rating between 0 and 14, where 0 is the most acidic, like battery acid, 14 is the most basic, like lye, and 7 is neutral, like water.
+Baking soda poses the opposite problem: instead of being too acidic, it’s too basic.
+Everything has a pH rating between 0 and 14, where 0 is the most acidic, like battery acid; 14 is the most basic, like lye; and 7 is neutral, like water.
 Our skin is naturally slightly acidic, so applying a basic substance like baking soda can throw off our natural pH, which is sure to cause irritation and potentially more acne.